 Are you a human being?
 Do you have thoughts?
 Feelings?
 Okay, now select all images that contain a stop sign so we know for sure you’re not actually a robot…

 SO, there you have it.
-A long list of signs you could benefit from therapy.
+A long list of signs you need therapy or could benefit from it!
+Does everyone need therapy?
+At one point or another, we could all benefit from it!
 Remember: there’s no shame in the therapy game.
 We support you, no matter what route you take towards bettering your mental health!